Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/07_Data-Preservation-and-Archiving.md

 ### Learning Activities

-- **Group work** (30 mins): Learners are given several cards representing different elements to take into account in the creation of a data preservation workflow.
+- **Group work** (30&nbsp;mins): Learners are given several cards representing different elements to take into account in the creation of a data preservation workflow.
 The learners look at their card (for example, "formatting data in a durable format") and then they have to construct a short argument about this element.
 They should try to explain why they think this particular element is important to consider when setting up a workflow for data management.
-- **Peer Review process** (15 mins): The learners are encouraged to take notes while the person presents the element on their card.
+- **Peer Review process** (15&nbsp;mins): The learners are encouraged to take notes while the person presents the element on their card.
 The learners then discuss the different presentations that have been made, adding to them and commenting on them.
-- **Conclusion lecture** (25 mins): The trainer goes over all the content of the cards and gives keys takeaways on each of the elements that constitute a workflow for preserving research data.
+- **Conclusion lecture** (25&nbsp;mins): The trainer goes over all the content of the cards and gives keys takeaways on each of the elements that constitute a workflow for preserving research data.

 ### Materials to Prepare